O1ahmad/ansible-role-zcashd/README.md

 #### Launch

-This role supports launching a `zcashd` utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool, which manages the service as a background process or daemon subject to the configuration and execution potential provided by its underlying management framework.
+This role supports launching `zcashd` utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool, which manages the service as a background process or daemon subject to the configuration and execution potential provided by its underlying management framework.

 _The following variables can be customized to manage the service's **systemd** [Service] unit definition and execution profile/policy:_

 `extra_run_args: <zecminer-cli-options>` (**default**: `[]`)
 - list of `zcashd` commandline arguments to pass to the binary at runtime for customizing launch

-Supporting full expression of `zcashd`'s [cli](https://gist.github.com/0x0I/8a57be009fcdb3a006262309aadd741c) and, conserquently the full set of configuration options as referenced and described above, this variable enables the launch to be customized according to the user's exact specification.
+Supporting full expression of `zcashd`'s [cli](https://gist.github.com/0x0I/8a57be009fcdb3a006262309aadd741c) and, consequently the full set of configuration options as referenced and described above, this variable enables the launch to be customized according to the user's exact specification.

 `custom_unit_properties: <hash-of-systemd-service-settings>` (**default**: `[]`)
-- hash of settings used to customize the `[Service]` unit configuration and execution environment of the `zecminer` **systemd** service.
+- hash of settings used to customize the `[Service]` unit configuration and execution environment of the `zcashd` **systemd** service.

 #### Uninstall